The dates below reflect the date of the publication, not the date of page entry.

-The Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG): On November 5, 2021, RANZCOG released the following statement:
+The Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG) and the Australian College of Midwives (ACM) released the following statement on January 13, 2022:

 V-safe is a smartphone-based tool that uses text messaging and web surveys to provide personalized health check-ins after you receive a COVID-19 vaccine.
 Through v-safe, you can quickly tell CDC if you have any side effects after getting a COVID-19 vaccine.
 Depending on your answers to the web surveys, someone from CDC may call to check on you and get more information.
 V-safe will also remind you to get your second COVID-19 vaccine dose if you need one.